kxtools/kx-vision/README.md

 KX-Vision is a powerful Guild Wars 2 addon that enhances your gameplay with real-time information overlays.
 Track players, enemies, and objects around you with customizable ESP displays.
 Inspect player gear at a glance, monitor combat performance, and never miss a resource node or vista again.
 Built using GW2's official MumbleLink API.

-**Dual Mode Support:** KX-Vision can be built in two modes:
-- **GW2AL Addon Mode:** Integrates with the [Guild Wars 2 Addon Loader](https://github.com/gw2-addon-loader/loader-core) framework for safer, community-supported addon loading.
-- **DLL Injection Mode:** A traditional standalone DLL for development and testing.

 ## Features

 *   **Player ESP:** Track nearby players with customizable filters (friendly, hostile, neutral), gear inspection (3 modes), profession/race/level display.